liuggio/liuggio.github.com/_posts/2014-04-29-domain-driven-design-and-symfony-for-simple-app.md

 ### Layered Architecture

-The thing that most changed the way I develop is discovering different layers and separating the various concerns of our application by isolating the expression of domain model and business logic, eliminate any dependency from the business logic.
+The thing that mostly changed the way I develop is the separation of the various concerns of our application by isolating the expression of domain model and business logic, eliminate any dependency from the business logic.

 For [Buschmann](http://www.amazon.com/Pattern-Oriented-Software-Architecture-Volume-Patterns/dp/0471958697/ref=tmm_hrd_title_0?) there are 4 layers, the internal layer is when you have to define the outlines of the use cases **Domain Layer**, then the flow of the behavior **Application Layer**, then how to present to the user **User Interface layer** and finally how to implement them **Infrastructure Layer** the choice of the framework should be made in this final layer.